Saturday, 20 April 2024

 Many of the other breeding seabirds had also to arrive so we did not expect to see the wall to wall spectacular of seabirds on the islands that is normal from May to August but by taking a trip early in the season we would not be on a boat crammed with people and would have space and time to wander at our ease on Inner Farne.

-The Arctic Terns, such a feature of Inner Farne had yet to return but there were already good numbers of Puffins which, let's face it everyone wants to see.
+The Arctic Terns, such a feature of Inner Farne had yet to return but there were already good numbers of Puffins which, let's face it is the bird everyone wants to see.
 Small numbers of Guillemots, Razorbills and Shags were also present and Kittiwakes were already in impressive numbers.
 Give it a couple of weeks and with the arrival of the terns the numbers of seabirds nesting on the islands will be huge but then so will the numbers of people wanting to see them.

-I am always unsure about this as the sight and sound of such a multitude of seabirds is admittedly a tremendous experience but it is now very much a commercial enterprise with many boats visiting the islands bringing many visitors every day.
+I am always unsure about this as the sight and sound of such a multitude of seabirds is admittedly a tremendous experience but it is now very much a commercial enterprise with numerous boats visiting the islands bringing many visitors every day.
 There is now no real sense of a truly wild experience but rather more that of one of Attenborough's natural world programmes.
 However this is how it will be forever more and the National Trust wardens who man the islands during the breeding season keep quite strict control of all the visitors, so best to enjoy the chance to get really close to some beautiful seabirds and experience the awesome spectacle of so many birds in so small a space and forget about any lingering concerns.

 Razorbill